Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 Complementary to the above, we focus on developing a parametrization for $\mathcal{D}$ that includes stellar compactness alongside the existing input parameters.
 This expanded set is anticipated to yield a more universal and informative—albeit more intricate— hyperstructure.
 The new suggested regression model that achieves the closest agreement with the data takes the following functional form:

 Table \ref{tab:D_freq_eval_meas_2} summarizes the performance measures of the regression model defined in Eq. (\ref{eq:D_freq_fit_2}) as evaluated on the test set.
-In this formulation, the DL model accurately reproduces the data across the test set, demonstrating improved performance over the previous model with relative deviations $\leq 2.35 \%$.
+In this formulation, the DL model accurately reproduces the data across the test set, demonstrating improved performance over the previous model with relative deviations $\leq 2.35 \%$ and consistently better evaluation measures.

 For completeness, the histogram of the relative errors is presented in Fig. \ref{fig:D_fit_relative_errors_2}, illustrating the overall distribution of the model's deviations.